samueltbrown/gradle-cucumber-plugin/README.md

 * `monochrome`: A boolean value indicating if console output should be one color.
 (Defaults to <b>false</b>)
 * `strict`: A boolean value indicating whether scenarios should be evaluated strictly.
 (Defaults to <b>false</b>)
 * `dryRun`: A boolean value indicating whether scenarios should be run as a dry run.
 (Defaults to <b>false</b>)
+* `jvmOptions {}`: a DSL block configuring the spawned process.
+Options are the same as for [JavaExec](http://www.gradle.org/docs/current/dsl/org.gradle.api.tasks.JavaExec.html).

 ### Example task configuration